smh1988-2/podkeeper-fe/README.md

 ## API

-Aside from my API, I am using iTunes Search to find podcasts and episodes.
 Each table will have multiple endpoints.
 Here are a few of the important ones:

 ### POST /users